ktorch/ktorch/docs/tensors.rst

    :param long n: number of rows in the matrix.
    :param long m: optional number of columns in the matrix, default is number of rows equal to columns.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: An :ref:`api-pointer <pointers>` to the allocated matrix.
+   :return: An :ref:`api-pointer <ptr>` to the allocated matrix.

 The function call can also use a final argument of a previously allocated tensor as an output tensor:

 .. function:: tensor(mode;n;out-tensor) -> ptr
 .. function:: tensor(mode;n;m;out-tensor) -> ptr

-   :param ptr out-tensor: an :ref:`api-pointer <pointers>` to a previously allocated output tensor.
+   :param ptr out-tensor: an :ref:`api-pointer <ptr>` to a previously allocated output tensor.
    :return: null return, resets values according to rows or rows and columns given and attributes of the output tensor.

 ::